Deir Nidham: 1967-present

 A secondary school exists in Deir Nidham and high school students are educated at a nearby village.
 Most university students attend Birzeit University or the al-Quds Open University.
 The electricity network in the village is affiliated with that of Jerusalem, while its water network is managed by the Palestinian National Authority.
 A village council of seven members was established in 2005 to govern the village.

+Demography

+Local origins

+Deir Nidham is inhabited by members of the Tamimi clan, who migrated there from Hebron.